justinlhudson/SmartThings/README.md

 Resets alarm if active in reset period with delay period before disarm.

+## ModeSwitchActivator

+When selected mode change occurs (e.g. home, away, night) then switch(es) are activated and in any other mode are deactivated.

 ## ModeLocker

 Monitors switches for on/active to determine if mode does not get changed during normal location cycles.
 Can use simulated switch for phone app or actual switch to lock "home" location for example.